flawsv/apb/README.md

 # Credits, Links and Special Thanks

 ### Massive thanks to the following for their various contributions:
-+ The APB dev team who've actively worked with us to improve the game both on vanilla level as well as on configs level.
 + [lazer](https://github.com/lvzxr/apb-cfg-loader) — Additional graphics optimizations, Engine Fonts, Localization, Texture Streaming, Keybinds
 + rooq — Engine Fonts, Localization, General assistance
 + Esurient — Engine Fonts, Localization